 Item Criteria Maintenance Task Console When deterioration is evident Inspect mechanical and electrical components for wear and loose or deteriorated parts.
-Verify continu- ity of the electrical ground connection.
-Console When soiled Clean the exterior of the console (refer to Clean Console and Condensate Pan on page 93).
-Coolant If contaminated Drain coolant, clean the coolant well, and refill with 1:1 mixture of distilled water and propylene glycol (refer to Drain Coolant on page 94).
-If particulate matter is observed in the coolant Drain coolant, clean the coolant well, and refill with 1:1 mixture of distilled water and propylene glycol (refer to Drain Coolant on page 94).
+Verify contin ity of the electrical ground connection.
+Console When soiled Clean the exterior of the console (refer to Clean Console and Condensate Pan on page 95).
+Coolant If contaminated Drain coolant, clean the coolant well, and refill with If particulate matter is observed in the coolant new coolant (refer to Table 7.1, "Scheduled Mainte- nance," on page 93 and Drain Coolant on page 96).